Clay County Fair

 The Clay County Fair is held every September in Spencer, Iowa, United States.
 It is the largest county fair in the state of Iowa.
 It has the largest agricultural exposition in North America.
-Bringing in over 310,000 visitors a year, the Clay County Fair is one of the largest county fairs in the United States.
-2011 set attendance records of 328,000.
+Bringing in over 310,000 visitors a year, Clay County Fair is one of the largest county fairs in the United States.
+2011 set an attendance record of 328,000.
 Beginning in 1918, the fair has grown considerably over the past century.

-In its first year the Clay County Fair brought in 30,000 guests.
-In 1936 the fair completed the construction of its second grandstand, able to seat over 7,500 people, which it still uses today.
-During the 1930s the fair continued construction of agricultural buildings for livestock.
-The Clay County Fair has firmly planted itself as the largest Midwest county fair.
+In its first year, Clay County Fair drew 30,000 guests.
+In 1936, the fair completed construction of its second grandstand, able to seat more than 7,500.
+It remains in use today.
+During the 1930s, the fair continued construction of agricultural buildings for livestock.
+Clay County Fair has firmly planted itself as the largest Midwest county fair.

-The fair also hosts a carnival of over 80 rides and attractions.
-There are also many businesses that have booths all over the fair.
-It consists of over 35 square city blocks of space, and continues to fill up the space tighter and tighter every year.
+The fair also hosts a carnival of at least 80 rides and attractions.
+There also are numerous businesses that have booths throughout the fairgrounds.
+It consists of more than 35 square city blocks of space, and continues to fill up the space tighter and tighter every year.

-Some familiar people/groups who have visited and/or performed at the Clay County Fair are: Former President George W. Bush, Sen. John Kerry, former Vice President Al Gore, Bob Hope, Lynyrd Skynyrd, Johnny Cash, Tim McGraw, Kenny Rogers, Lee Ann Womack, Martina McBride, REO Speedwagon, The Righteous Brothers, Plus One, Clay Aiken, ZZ Top, LeAnn Rimes, Brad Paisley, Lee Greenwood, Bill Cosby, Red Skelton, Jim Nabors, Lonestar, Grand Funk Railroad, Garth Brooks, Survivor, Trisha Yearwood, Heart and Foreigner.
-On September 15, 2007 Aly and AJ played there for the first time in Iowa.
+Some familiar people/groups who have visited or performed at Clay County Fair are: Former President George W. Bush, Sen. John Kerry, former Vice President Al Gore, Bob Hope, Lynyrd Skynyrd, Johnny Cash, Tim McGraw, John Michael Montgomery, Kenny Rogers, Lee Ann Womack, Martina McBride, REO Speedwagon, The Righteous Brothers, Plus One, Clay Aiken, ZZ Top, LeAnn Rimes, Brad Paisley, Toby Keith, Chris LeDoux, Styx, Vanilla Ice, Jeff Foxworthy, Bryan White, Lee Greenwood, Bill Cosby, Red Skelton, Jim Nabors, Lonestar, Grand Funk Railroad, Garth Brooks, Survivor, Trisha Yearwood, Bill Engvall, Heart and Foreigner.